TbExplain: A Text-based Explanation Method for Scene Classification Models with the Statistical Prediction Correction: Proposed method

 \subsection{Object validation}

-To determine which objects contribute to the generation of the output of the image classification model, we propose a novel technique to detect these objects in the image by assessing a percentage called \textit{the Overlapping Score} ($OS$).
-An overlapping score for each object reflects the percentage of the bounding box covered by the overall heatmap (the extracted regions from the original image that correspond to the heatmap areas).
-For example, a score of $OS = 100$ indicates that the heatmap spans over the whole bounding box, and a score of 0 means that the bounding box is localized in a place where it has no intersection with the heatmap.
+To determine which objects contribute to the generation of the output of the image classification model, we propose a novel technique to do so by assessing a fraction called \textit{Overlapping Score} ($OS$).
+The overlapping score for each object reflects the percentage of the bounding box covered by the overall heatmap.
+For example, a score of $OS = 100$ indicates that the heatmap extends throughout the boundary box, and a score of 0 means that the boundary box is located in a place where it does not have an intersection with the heatmap.
 Given the generated heatmap (\emph{X}), as well as the set of detected bounding boxes (\emph{B}), the process of determining the classes $\{c_1,c_2,…,c_i\}$ that exceed a certain threshold can be formulated as:

 where $OV(.)$ represents the Object Validation module.
-As depicted in \Cref{OSF}, the overlapping region between the heatmap and the bounding box of the object \emph{i} is obtained through an intersection operation.
-The overlap score is then calculated by dividing the area of the overlapped region by the area of the corresponding object bounding box.
+As depicted in figure \ref{OSF}, the overlapping region between the heatmap and the bounding box of the object \emph{i} is obtained through an intersection operation.
+The overlap score is then calculated by dividing the area of the overlapped region by the area of the corresponding object bounding box, which is a number between 0 and 1.
 The whole operation can be defined as follows:

-where $OS_i$ is the overlap score of the object \emph{i}, and $b_i$ is the bounding box of the object \emph{i}.
-The object classes $\{c_1,c_2,…,c_i\}$ that make significant contributions to the scene classification process are obtained via the score validation function.
-Additionally, the detection confidence of the objects $DC_i$ will be multiplied by $OS_i$ to obtain a relevence score $RS_i$.
-Finally, if $RS_i$ exceeds a relevance threshold $T_R$ for the corresponding object $i$, the class of the object $c_i$ will be output by the module as the validated object.
+where $OS_i$ is the overlap score of the object \emph{i}, and $b_i$ is the boundary box of the object \emph{i}.
+The object classes $\{c_1,c_2,…,c_i\}$ that make significant contributions to the scene classification process are obtained through the scoring validation function.
+Additionally, the detection confidence of the objects $DC_i$ will be multiplied by $OS_i$ to obtain a relevance score $RS_i$.
+Finally, if $RS_i$ exceeds a relevance threshold $T_R$ for the corresponding object $i$, the module will output the class of object $c_i$ as the validated object.
 A high relevence score indicates that not only is the object detected correctly, but it also contributes significantly to the classification.